-The neutrality of Cerberus' synthesized voice was slightly irritating as it responded to Church's inner thoughts.
+The neutrality of Cerberus' synthesized voice was slightly irritating as it responded to Epsilon's inner thoughts.

-Church mentally sighed as he followed a green-haired teacher down one of the Academy's many halls on the 147th floor.
+Epsilon mentally sighed as he followed a green-haired teacher down one of the Academy's many halls on the 147th floor.
 Conversation with Cerberus may have been educational and even important to the mission, but it was also entirely frustrating and stressful.
-What made it even worse was that as long as Church's nervous system was attached to Exeter, the insufferable machine could speak inside his head.
-Church merely had to think his words and Cerberus would hear him.
+What made it even worse was that as long as Epsilon's nervous system was attached to Exeter, the insufferable machine could speak inside his head.
+Epsilon merely had to think his words and Cerberus would hear him.
 He wasn't sure if the machine could read his mind or not, but the possibility of such a thing scared him.

-Church was mercifully distracted from his mental conversation as his guide stopped in front of dull wooden door, far down at the end of the hall.
+The young pilot was struck with confusion as his guide stopped in front of dull wooden door, far down at the end of the hall.
 Wooden?
 Wasn't this place supposed to be all high-tech and futuristic?
 This didn't quite fit the bill, especially since every other door he had seen on the way here was a metal sliding one.

 Church cocked an eyebrow at her.
 "I thought Miss Orimura said that the vacancy was recent?"